SERVICES

 What is a bequest?

-A bequest is a legacy.
-It is leaving something to someone in terms of a will.
+A bequest is a legacy or gift left to someone in terms of a Will.

 What is a guardian?

-A guardian is a person who looks after and is legally responsible for a child whose parents have died.
+A guardian is a person who is legally responsible for the care and wellbeing of a child whose parents have passed away.

 What is a trust?